joaopeixoto13/OPTEE-RPI4/README.md

 mkdir OPTEE-RPI4
 cd OPTEE-RPI4/
 ```
-Check the [BuildRoot User Manual](https://buildroot.org/downloads/manual/manual.html), in order to veriufy if all mandatoy packages are installed.
+Check the [BuildRoot User Manual](https://buildroot.org/downloads/manual/manual.html), in order to verify if all mandatoy packages are installed.
 If not, install.

 ```